NDevTK/infra/go/src/infra/rts/cmd/rts-suite-analysis/README.md

    same time period as rejections to function as this is an estimate, as long as the average test in the suite hasn't changed dramatically the estimate should still be accurate)

+    -ignore-file is necessary for any builder/test suite that doesn't include its filename when uploaded to rdb

+   The savings provided later by this tool is based on all durations gathered in this step.
+If you're more curious about savings for a particular builder or set of builders you can provide the -builder arg with a regex to match specific builders
 1. Run the analysis on the rejections and durations which you created from -out in the previous steps, note the ChangeRecall/Savings:
    ```bash